-The Company's credit and collection team is composed of Sixty-seven (67) permanent employees organized per area of operation.
-Of the Sixty-seven (67), four (4) are supervisors in charge of North Luzon, South Luzon, Cebu/Ormoc, Iloilo/Bacolod, and Davao/Gensan, while sixty three (63) are employees functioning as remittance officers, frontline customer service officers and site collection officers.
-The team is supported contractual employee who serves as collection officer in the various projects nationwide.
-These collection officer ensure enforcement of the Company's credit and collection policies.
+The Company's credit and collection team is composed of eighty-five (85) permanent employees organized per area of operation.
+Of the eighty-five (85), nine (9) are managers and supervisors in charge of North Luzon, South Luzon, Cebu/Ormoc, Iloilo/Bacolod, and Davao/Gensan, while seventy-six (76) are employees functioning as remittance officers, frontline customer service officers and site collection officers.
+The team is supported by contractual employees who serve as collection officer in the various projects nationwide.
+These collection officers ensure enforcement of the Company's credit and collection policies.
 In addition, the services of nine (9) law firms have been retained by the Company to handle the legal side of collection, including the sending of demand letters, notices of cancellation and the eventual eviction of the delinquent borrower.